-We performed an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2022.
-Disclosure controls and procedures are designed to ensure that the material financial and non-financial information required to be disclosed in this annual report on Form 20-F and filed with the SEC is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
-The evaluation was performed with the participation of our key corporate senior management, and under the supervision of our Chief Financial Officer, or CFO, Riyadh Lai, and our President and Chief Executive Officer, or CEO, Wallace Kou.
+We performed an evaluation of the effectiveness of our disclosure controls and procedures as of December 31, 2023.
+Disclosure controls and procedures are designed to ensure that the information required to be disclosed in the reports that we file or submit under the Exchange Act, including this annual report, is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
+The evaluation was performed with the participation of our key corporate senior management, and under the supervision of our Interim Chief Financial Officer ("Interim CFO"), Jason Tsai, and our President and Chief Executive Officer ("CEO"), Wallace Kou.
 In designing and evaluating the disclosure controls and procedures, management recognized that any controls and procedures, no matter how well designed and operated, can provide only reasonable, rather than absolute, assurances of achieving the desired control objectives, and management necessarily was required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Based on the foregoing, our management, including our CEO and CFO, concluded that our disclosure controls and procedures were effective.
+Based on the foregoing, our management, including our CEO and Interim CFO, concluded that our disclosure controls and procedures were effective as of December 31, 2023.